 Final return.
 Check this box if this is a final return because the trust has terminated.
-If the trust or beneficiary's interest in the trust has terminated, check the "Final K-1" box at the top of the Schedule K-1 (Form 1041).
+If the trust or beneficiary's interest in the trust has terminated, check the "Final K-1" box at the top of the Schedule K-1 (Form 1041)

 For charitable remainder trusts.
-If you check the final return box, be sure to complete line 31 and answer "Yes" on line 94b.
+If you check the final return box, be sure to answer the questions for line 94 and complete line 31 if you answered "Yes" to line 94h

 Amended return.
-If you are filing an amended 2007 Form 5227, check the "Amended return" box.
+If you are filing an amended 2009 Form 5227, check the "Amended return" box.
 Complete the entire return and correct the appropriate lines with the new information.
 On an attachment, explain the reason for the changes and identify the lines and amounts being changed.